List of automobiles notable for negative reception: Vector M12 (1996–98)

 The Vector M12 was a repurposed Vector WX3 prototype, manufactured after the company's hostile takeover by Indonesian company Megatech.
 A number of its mechanical parts, including its V12 engine, were borrowed from the Lamborghini Diablo.
 In a period review for Top Gear, Jeremy Clarkson gave the M12 a negative mark, claiming that it "was cooked by a man who learned everything there is to know about quality control in a Bulgarian power station."
 He noted that the air conditioning system didn't work properly, the driver's door didn't fit, one of the HVAC vents could be pushed into the dashboard, and he could smell gasoline inside of the car.
 While noting that the M12 could be pleasurable to drive around a track, he deemed it not worth buying.

 Autoweek magazine deemed the M12 the worst vehicle the publication has ever tested.
 Vector entered the M12 in auto races to establish brand equity, but only received more negative publicity; due to engine failure, the M12 never completed a single race.
-Only 17 units were built before Vector went into receivership because it couldn't afford to pay Lamborghini to ship more engines.
+Only seventeen units were built before Vector went into receivership because it could not afford to pay Lamborghini to ship more engines.
 In a retrospective, CarThrottle described the M12 as a "botch job" and noted, "would-be customers found it hard to justify spending $189,000 on a canoe-bodied car that was slower, uglier and of lesser build-quality than [the Lamborghini Diablo]."
 MSN Autos included the M12 on its list of "The World's Worst Supercars".
 Despite the car's negative reputation, it was included as a purchasable vehicle, along with the Vector W8, in the video game Gran Turismo 2, for 1 million credits.